oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/01-prepare-setup/01-prepare-setup.md

 ## Task 2: Prepare Your OCI Tenancy

+> *Note : You can skip this task, if you already have Webcenter Marketplace Environment already setup.*

   This task helps you to prepare your OCI tenancy for provisioning WebCenter Content Marketplace Stack

   Before you begin, you would need to complete the following tasks and prerequisites.